Lights on will be held at the Donnelly Bible Church.

 The Afterschool Alliance organizes Lights On Afterschool to draw attention to the many ways afterschool programs support students by offering them opportunities to learn new things—such as science, community service, robotics, Tae Kwon Do and poetry—and discover new skills.
 The events send a powerful message that millions more kids need quality afterschool programs.

-We are so busy here at the Library.
-Yesterday we turned the LIGHTS ON! and celebrated our After-School Program.
+Last year turned the LIGHTS ON! and celebrated our After-School Program.
 We invited Community Leaders and Parents to come check out our program.
 We hosted Sherry Maupin our County Commissioner and Joey Pietri who is running for County Commissioner.
 We also had over a dozen parents come and eat pizza, enjoy cotton candy and learn about our program.

 Grants Awarded to Expand Youth Enrichment Programs